Colloidal Mineral Dangers

 What Are Colloidal Minerals?

-Mineral Primer, by Sally Fallon and Mary Enig, PhD, Weston A. Price Foundation.
+Excerpts from: Mineral Primer, by Sally Fallon and Mary Enig, PhD, Weston A. Price Foundation.

 Several types of mineral supplements are available commercially including chelated minerals, mineral salts, minerals dissolved in water and “colloidal” mineral preparations.
 A colloid is a dispersion of small particles in another substance.
 Soap, for example, forms a colloidal dispersion in water; milk is a dispersion of colloidal fats and proteins in water, along with dissolved lactose and minerals.
 Colloidal mineral preparations presumably differ from true solutions in that the size of the dispersed particles is ten to one thousand times larger than ions dissolved in a liquid.
 Colloidal dispersions tend to be cloudy; or they will scatter light that passes through them.
 Shine a flashlight through water containing soap or a few drops of milk and its path can be clearly seen, even if the water seems clear.